Rohith-Reddy-Y/AI-ML_for_Networking/README.md

 Pre-requisites:

 Computer Systems Basics – CPU/Memory/Storage/NIC
-Good Hands-on Experience on Linux
+Good Hands-on Experience on Linux.
 Programming Skills in Python and/or C
 Basics of AI/ML...